nuriel77/iri-playbook/docs/index.rst

 ***************************
 You can access the Grafana IOTA graphs using 'iotapm' and the password you've configured during the installaton

-Big thanks to Chris Holliday's amazing tool for node monitoring: https://github.com/crholliday/iota-prom-exporter
+Big thanks to Chris Holliday's amazing tool for ,, _node monitoring: https://github.com/crholliday/iota-prom-exporter

   http://your-ip:5555